wp-plugins/wp-members/readme.txt

 * Added new wpmem_sb_reg_link_str and wpmem_sb_forgot_link_str filters (same format as above).
 * Added [email] and [user-profile] shortcodes to the new user registration email.
 * Added label_text key to wpmem_register_form_rows filter.
+* Added new auto excerpt settings, can now be set by post type.
+* Added new auto excerpt features including new wpmem_auto_excerpt_args filter.
+* Fixed handling of post bulk actions to keep current screen (if one is used).

 = 3.0.8 =